sashokrist/book-library/README.md

-## About Project
+## Book Library application

-To run the project follow these steps:
+To install and run the project follow these steps:

 run in console:
 - git clone git@github.com:sashokrist/book-library.git